luizbgomide/sovereign/combat.md

 ## Attack Rolls

-When an assailant makes an attack, they roll `1d20` and add their attack bonus, the weapon’s relevant attribute modifier, their relevant combat skill level, and any magical bonuses from their weapon.
+When an assailant makes an attack, they roll `1d20` and add their attack bonus, the weapon’s relevant [Attribute Modifier](/rules#attribute-modifiers), their relevant combat skill ([Brawl](/rules#brawl), [Stab](/rules#stab), or [Shoot](/rules#shoot)) level, and any magical bonuses from their weapon.
 If the total is equal or greater than the target’s relevant AC, they hit.
 If less, they miss.

-Every weapon listed in the equipment section is listed as using one or more attributes, such as either STR or DEX for a dagger.
+Every weapon listed in the equipment section is listed as using one or more attributes, such as either STR or DEX for a [dagger](/equipment#dagger).
 The attacker may choose either attribute for modifying the weapon’s attack and damage rolls.

 NPCs usually do not have attribute modifiers or skill levels.
-Instead, the attack bonus of a trained NPC combatant is usually equal to their HD, often with an additional bonus to reflect particularly good training or talent.
+Instead, the combined attack bonus of a trained NPC combatant is usually equal to their HD, sometimes with an additional bonus to reflect particularly good training or talent.

 Some common situations modify an attack roll, granting a bonus or penalty.
 GMs may add others depending on the situation.